 Emperor personality: Warren Buffet

 Leadership, determination, respect, dominance, influence and wealth are values that are associated with emperor brands.
 Good examples of emperor brands are American Express, Porsche and Rolex.

 Having a brand personality is important because it makes it easier for people to identify with your product or service.
-If people like what your brand stands for, the chances are that they will like your stuff.
-So take the time to create the right personality for your brand – it is the foundation upon which your brand’s success will be built.
+If people like what your brand stands for, the chances are that they will like your products.
+So take the time to create the right personality and persona for your brand – it is the foundation upon which your brand’s success will be built.

 It is also important as part of your wider personal branding strategy, if you truly understand yourself enough to create a brand personality then you have the foundation to build a strong personal brand.